Trail update 5th February 2026

 Twelve blowdowns were removed from Spitler Peak Trail on 28th January, bringing to 174 the total number of trees the Trail Report has removed from this route in the past seven years.
 The trail is clear other than one very large burned cedar across the trail immediately after the first creek crossing 3.2 miles up from the trailhead.

-The Peak Trail at 10,500 ft looking north-east towards Miller Peak, early morning 25th January 2026, with a very well-defined and firm snow track.
-Underfoot conditions will continue to fluctuate significantly with time of day and sun exposure over the next week or so.
+The Peak Trail at 10,500 ft looking north-east towards Miller Peak, early morning 1st February 2026, with a very well-defined and firm snow track.
+The few snow-free patches developing at this elevation will spread rapidly in early February.

 Wellman Divide (9700 ft), mid morning 25th January 2026,